dsgou/ros_visual/README.md

-##ros_visual##

 ### Description ###
 The concept of this project is to detect and track people in indoor environment and produce some statistics regarding their movement and physique(e.g. height).
-It consists of 4 catkin packages, the depth, chroma and fusion packages comprise the process described above while ros_visual is a high level package to help launch all the nodes and automate the process.

 * **Chroma**
  * Description: